tisv2000/RestAPITestingTask1/README.md

 ####Description
 >Fish text is used by designers, planners, and front-end developers when there is a need to quickly fill out mock-ups or prototypes with content.
 This is a test content that should not make any sense, just show the presence of the text itself or demonstrate typography in action.
 >
->With the help of this online fish-text generator, you can batch produce both individual sentences and entire paragraphs of an excellent fish text.
+>With the help of this online fish-text generator, you can produce both individual sentences and entire paragraphs of an excellent fish text.
 And for fans of automation there is an implementation of the Fishtext API.

 API allows:
 * Request text as a set of sentences, paragraphs or headings (determined by the parameter `type`).